While summer is too hot, winter too cold, and spring simply too busy, autumn is the Goldilocks pick of seasons for visiting Japan — just right.

 - The Oeshiki Festival as Honmonji Temple sees an elegant evening procession of lanterns and blossom commemorating the death of Buddhist leader Nichiren.

 - The Kawagoe Festival is the city’s biggest of the year with festival floats carrying unusual dolls.

-- The Kawasaki Halloween Parade is one the coutnry’s largest, with countless costumes and characters to spot.
+- Halloween in Shibuya is one the country’s largest gathering of Halloween lovers, with countless costumes and plenty of characters to spot.